 The recipes used to build the project come from both the community and Freescale.
-The Yocto Project layers are downloaded and placed in the sources directory.
+The Yocto Project layers are downloaded to the sources directory.
 This sets up the recipes that are used to build the project.

 The following example shows how to download the Freescale Yocto Project Community BSP recipe layers.
 For this example, a directory called fsl-release-bsp is created for the project.
+Any name can be used instead of this.